darrenjw/logreg/Scala/Readme.md

 # Scala code for MCMC for logistic regression

 The Scala examples require a recent JVM and [sbt](https://www.scala-sbt.org/) to run.
 Typing `sbt run` from the `lr` subdirectory (not this directory) should download missing dependencies and run the examples.
+Note that having sane package dependency management and resolution is one of the many advantages of working in Scala (and on the JVM, more generally).
+The code for these examples should continue to build and run without problems for many years, irrespective of any developments in the libraries that the code depends on.

 See the `sbt` web page for installation instructions.
 But also note that [coursier](https://get-coursier.io/) can be used to install a complete Scala development environment (including JVMs, `sbt`, the Scala compiler, etc.), so that is also worth considering.